-A Corporate Finance team carries out established investor relations policies in order to ensure regular and effective conveyance of pertinent information to shareholders.
+The Company has established investor relations policies in order to ensure regular and effective conveyance of pertinent information to shareholders.
 The Company makes timely disclosure of material and price-sensitive information to help investors make informed decisions.
 Shareholders, investors and analysts are kept informed with updated information, including financial statements and presentation slides via announcements, press releases, annual general meetings and briefing sessions, where appropriate (Provision 12.2).

-If shareholders have any feedback or query, they may submit feedback and raise questions through the Company's website at www.wingtaiasia.com (Provision 12.3).
+If shareholders have any feedback or query, they may submit feedback and raise questions through the Company's website at www.wingtaiasia.com, through which the Company may respond thereto (Provisions 12.1 & 12.3).

-Engagement with Stakeholders
+Principle 13: Engagement with Stakeholders